14 Secrets from Countries with the Lowest Heart Disease Rates

 They keep an eye on their weight

 According to OCED data, South Korea and Japan have the lowest obesity rates in the world (with only about 4 percent of the adult population being obese).
-As the American Heart Association points out, overweight people are 32 percent more likely to develop cardiovascular disease in their lifetime compared to people at normal weight.
-If you want to take a cue from these cultures, take the time to savor your meal.
-Studies have indicated that eating fast may lead to eating more, which in turn leads to greater obesity rates.
+As the American Heart Association points out, overweight people are 32 percent more likely to develop cardiovascular disease in their lifetime compared to people at a normal weight.
+If you want to take a cue from these countries with the lowest heart disease rates, take the time to savor your meal.
+Research in Obesity Facts indicates that eating fast may lead to eating more, which in turn leads to greater obesity rates.

 They take time to relieve stress

 Zen is an important concept in both Korean and Japanese philosophy, which encourages stress reduction through meditation.
 According to Buettner, “Stress leads to chronic inflammation, [which is] associated with every major age-related disease.
 What the world’s longest-lived people have that we don’t are routines to shed that stress.
 Okinawans take a few moments each day to remember their ancestors, Adventists pray, Ikarians take a nap, and Sardinians do happy hour.”

 They smoke less

 We all have different lifestyles, but a bad heart may be a sign that you’re smoking too much.
 Many people point to Japan’s steadily declining rate of smoking as one contributing factor to their rising life expectancy.
 According to Dr. Koga, “Smoking rates, especially among men, have declined substantially in Japan since the 1960s when the vast majority of men smoked.
 When one quits smoking, that person’s risk of heart disease decreases greatly compared to that of a smoker.”